yobulkdev/yobulkdev/README.md

 YoBulk dashboard is ready to go at [http://localhost:5050/](http://localhost:5050/).

 ## Building locally.

-If you are a devevloper and want to build locally,you should have installed MongoDB and it should be running locally.
+If you are a devevloper and want to build the system locally, you should have Mongodb running locally.

-YoBulk is a fullstack next.js application which uses MongoDB as it's primary Database.
+YoBulk is a fullstack next.js application which uses Mongodb as it's primary Database.

 ```bash
 git clone https://github.com/yobulkdev/yobulkdev
 cd yobulkdev
 yarn install
 yarn run dev
 ```
-- To make use of <b>YoBulk Open AI</b> feature,please make the below change.
+- To make use of <b>YoBulk Open AI</b> feature, please follow the guidelines as below.

 > Please update `OPENAI_SECRET_KEY` variable in .env file with the Open AI key generated from [OpenAI API site](https://platform.openai.com/account/api-keys)

-The dashboard is ready to experiment at [http://localhost:5050/](http://localhost:5050/).
+The dashboard is ready to view at [http://localhost:5050/](http://localhost:5050/).

 ## Quick start